How to Send Money from the U.S. to Mexico: Top 5 Options

 Of course, depending on the region and type of services you offer, other specific taxes may apply.

 Remember that if you have clients from abroad, you can receive payments in dollars from Mexico through DolarApp.
-And if you need pesos, you can simply transfer them from one account to another, taking advantage of the best exchange rate.
+And if you need pesos, you can simply transfer them from one account to another, taking advantage of a fair exchange rate.

 The world has borders.
 Your finances don’t have to.